 Granite State Challenge is an annual televised academic quiz show set up in a single-elimination knockout format.
 The winner of each match moves on to the next round of competition while the losing team is eliminated from further competition for that season.
 Game play progresses through four rounds of 30-minute matches culminating in the Granite State SuperChallenge, which determines that season’s champion.

 The 14 schools scoring the highest on the written test are given an automatic spot on the televised Granite State Challenge game show.
-Four wild card teams will be randomly selected from schools participating in Super Sunday that have not participated in the televised version of GSC for the past two seasons.
+Four wild card teams are randomly selected from schools participating in the GSC Qualifying that have not participated in the televised version of GSC for the past two seasons.

 The wild card teams meet in two head-to-head non-televised matches at New Hampshire PBS in Durham, NH.
 The winning teams of each match move on to the televised games.
 All team selection decisions are final.